vipin-banka/hunk-catalog/README.md

 see sample [here](https://github.com/vipin-banka/hunk-catalog/blob/master/engine/Plugin.Hunk.Catalog.Test/SellableItemEntityImport/SourceProduct.cs)

 **notes**
-* You have to add this property to your sellable item source class as is.
-It must be decorated with Relationships attribute and must have return type as IList<RelationshipDetail>.
+* You must add this property to your sellable item source class as is.
+It must be decorated with Relationships attribute and must have return type as IList&lt;RelationshipDetail&gt;.

 #### 4.2 Verify commerce engine configuration
 See policy details [here](#catalog-import-policy), make sure all mappers for relationship details from this plugin are configured properly.